shimikano/kirby-typography/README.md

 }
 ```

-## 5 Recommended Settings for Different Languages
+## 5 Recommended Settings for Various Languages

 The following recommendations are based on common typographic conventions of some specific languages.
 That does not mean that you have to stick to them, but they make a good starting point for your own settings.
 Is your language missing in this list?
 Feel free to [create an issue](https://github.com/fabianmichael/kirby-typography/issues/new) or pull request and I will add settings for your language to the list.